 “You now know how I look.
 Mind sending me some pics?”

 “That’s the thing,” she began.
 There’s always a thing.
 “I have a man.
 He found out I was talking to other dudes on the internet, and he flipped.
 Broke my webcam and made me delete all my pics.”
 After a measure, she added, “I’ll describe myself, though.
 I have green eyes…”

 Honestly, I tuned her out while gazing at her picture on my computer screen.

 My response was something like, “I’m not all that into looks.”

 Two weeks.
 For two weeks, we spoke on the phone every day.
 There was something about her scratchy voice, the cadence in her delivery perhaps, that made even the most mundane subject matter seem like a punchline was hiding around the corner.
 We shared stories and laughs and phone-boned constantly.
 Jizz everywhere.
 I could’ve filled a milk jug with the stuff.

 Even though she was involved in an abusive relationship, and despite her obviously being into me, she refused to take things with me to a physical stage until she broke up with her current guy.
 The way she rationalized it was, emotional cheating didn’t equate to infidelity.
 Another discussion for another day.

 Anyway, Louie had suggested I offer to take her to Olive Garden.
 Said she used to carry on all the time about it being her favorite eatery.
 The idea seemed like a joke because, let’s be honest, Olive Garden is pretty much the McDonald’s of Italian food.
 But I digress.

 Clarissa called me just as I was getting off work.
 She was excited and nervous and blathering on about how everything was different.
-It wasn’t until I got into my car and pulled out of the parking lot that her diatribe finally began to crystalize into something intelligible.
-Her boyfriend had showed up earlier at her parents’ house, demanding Clarissa pack her bags and move back in with him.
+It wasn’t until I got into my car and pulled out of the parking lot that her diatribe finally began to crystallize into something intelligible.
+Her boyfriend had shown up earlier at her parents’ house, demanding Clarissa pack her bags and move back in with him.
 When she dismissed the idea outright, Dipshit grabbed her by the arm, trying to muscle her.
 What he hadn’t banked on was Clarissa’s stepmom calling the cops.